jsdemple/driving_cars_reflections_scene/README.md

-Joey Demple 5229 - Final Project

-SPORTS CAR ON THE LAKEFRONT SCENE
+# SPORTS CAR ON THE LAKEFRONT SCENE
 This scene features three animations, one where the viewer pans across the lake alongside an orange sportscar while the car and the city scene behind it can be seen in the water's reflection in the foreground.
 Another animation features a stationary view in relation to the scene and cars driving by on both sides.
 The final mode features a closeup of the car on a reflective platform as if the car is on the polished show room floor.
 Press m to toggle between these animation modes.

 In all animations the vehicles' speed can be decreased/increased using s/S. Excessive speeds in the FollowCar mode may lead to run-ins with the law!
 The posted speed limit is 80 MPH as you can see on the side of the road, but you usually don't get the attention of the police until you exceed this limit by quite a bit.